Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 The supported versions are explained in the next sections of this article.

-#### Switch to Alfresco version 6.0.x

-Starting from a newly created Alfresco SDK project (All-In-One, Platform JAR, or Share JAR), let’s replace the two properties with the following ones.

-1. Open the `pom.xml` in your generated project.

-2. Replace the properties with the following:

-    ```xml
-    <alfresco.platform.version>6.0.7-ga</alfresco.platform.version>
-    <alfresco.share.version>6.0.c</alfresco.share.version>
-    ```

-    In this example we have shown the switch to version 6.0.7-ga.
-Feel free to use the correct version for your project, paying attention to the compatible versions of Content Services and Alfresco Share.

-3. After changing the versions, delete all the previous data of your development Docker environment:

-    ```bash
-    $ ./run.sh purge
-    ```

-4. Rebuild and restart the project:

-    ```bash
-    $ ./run.sh build_start
-    ```

->**Important:** Alfresco 6.1+ is ready to work with JDK 11, but Alfresco 6.0 needs to be compiled and run using JDK 8, so take this into account when you switch from version 6.1+ to 6.0.x.
-If you compile Alfresco 6.0.x with JDK 11 you'll experience the issue described in the [Troubleshooting page](#troubleshooting) about wrong JDK versions.

 #### Switch to Alfresco version 7.0.x

 Starting from a newly created Alfresco SDK project (All-In-One, Platform JAR, or Share JAR), let’s replace the two properties with the following ones.